ROR101KG-0416/homework-assignment-instructions/lesson_10.md

 - Add Validations
   - Implement the following validation rules:
     - Restaurants must have a name present and that name must be unique
+    - Restaurants must have a postal_code present
     - Categories must have a name present and that name must be unique
-   - Reviews must have a title present
-   - Reviews must have the body present and the content in the body must be at least 10 characters lon

 - Add Error Handling and Notifications
   - When a user attempts to create or update (from a view NOT the console) a restaurant, neighborhood or category the following should happen:
     - If an error occurs (due to a validation error) then display an error to the user informing them of the error
       - A list of the specific errors that occurred on the form
-   - If the action was a success, display a success notification to users when they either successfully create or update an article
+      - If the result of the action was a success, display a success notification to users
   - If an error occurs when creating a new resource, the user should **NOT** have to refill data that was already entered

 - Add Partials
   - Use a partial to reduce the duplication between the new and edit views for all of your resources (restaurants, neighborhoods and categories

 *This involves implementing all 7 built-in Rails controller actions that enables users to conduct all CRUD actions using the web interface